- Overview

 Overview

-This 2026 guide explains JR West Pass types, prices, coverage, best use cases, and how to choose the most cost-effective option for your itinerary.
+This guide explains JR West Pass types, prices, coverage areas, and when each pass makes sense, helping you choose the best option for your itinerary.

 Disclosure (PR): This article contains affiliate links.
 If you book through them, we may earn a commission at no extra cost to you.
 This helps support the site and keep our travel guides up to date.